whitefusionhq/rb2js-loader/README.md

 Webpack loader to compile [Ruby2JS](https://github.com/rubys/ruby2js) (`.js.rb`) files to JavaScript.

+**Fun fact:** this loader itself is written in Ruby and compiles via Ruby2JS + Babel. 😁

 ## Installation

 The most up-to-date Webpack support is currently on the master branch of Ruby2JS, so you will need to add this to your Gemfile: